Whimsy Stick

 General settling

-Dog’s default arousal level gradually lowers over weeks of consistent sessions.
-The drive-to-calm cycle becomes the dog’s baseline pattern.
+Default arousal gradually lowers over weeks of consistent sessions.
+Drive-to-calm becomes the dog’s baseline state.

 The Right Equipment for These Drills

-For dogs under 40 lbs, the Whimsy Stick Standard is the right build.
-For dogs over 40 lbs or working breeds, the Rugged XL.
-The mid-chase interruption drill and the recall-from-drive drill in particular require a line that transmits your movement cleanly.
-Elastic or bungee lines make the stopped-lure moment ambiguous — the lure keeps bouncing after you stop.
-That ambiguity is precisely what you don’t want when cueing a dog to disengage from an active chase during structured flirt pole impulse control drills.
+The mid-chase interruption drill and the recall-from-drive drill both require a line that transmits your movement cleanly.
+Elastic or bungee lines make the stopped-lure moment ambiguous.
+That ambiguity is precisely what you do not want when cueing a dog to disengage from an active chase.
+For working breeds and high-drive dogs over 30 lbs, the Rugged XL is built to hold up under the tension loads these drills generate across hundreds of repetitions.

 Commonly Asked Questions

-Flirt pole impulse control drills build wait, drop-it, and recall behaviors inside genuine arousal — the exact level where those behaviors need to work in real life.
-Most training happens at low arousal, which is why it doesn’t transfer when a dog is excited.
+Flirt pole impulse control drills build wait, drop-it, and recall behaviors inside genuine arousal, the exact level where those behaviors need to work in the real world.
+Most training happens at low arousal, which is why it does not transfer when a dog is excited.
 These drills rewire how the nervous system relates to arousal: excitement happens through control, not around it.
-Every wait before a release, every drop-it at the catch, every mid-chase interruption reinforces that pattern directly.

 Yes.
-Reactivity is almost always an arousal control problem — the dog’s nervous system reaches threshold before any trained behavior can fire.
-Flirt pole impulse control drills build the exact skills that matter in trigger environments: holding a wait under arousal, disengaging on cue, and responding to the handler when drive is fully activated.
-The mid-chase interruption drill and the recall-from-drive drill produce the most direct transfers.
-For the complete reactivity application, see the Flirt Pole for Reactive Dogs guide.
+Reactivity is almost always an arousal control problem.
+Flirt pole impulse control drills build the exact skills that matter in trigger environments: holding a wait under arousal, disengaging on cue, and responding to the handler when drive is activated.
+The mid-chase interruption drill and the recall-from-drive drill are the most direct transfers to reactive dog behavior.

 Four to five sessions per week, 5 to 8 minutes each.
 Consistency beats session length when it comes to flirt pole impulse control drills.
-The nervous system learns through repetition across multiple days, not through marathon single sessions.
+The nervous system learns through repetition across multiple days, not marathon single sessions.
 Two weeks of consistent daily work produces more durable change than sporadic longer sessions.
-If you’re only doing it once or twice a week, add frequency before adding complexity.

 Yes, deliberately.
 Every three to four reps, let the dog catch and hold the lure for 3 to 5 seconds before cueing the drop-it.
-The possession phase completes the predatory sequence neurologically and makes the drop-it meaningful during flirt pole impulse control drills — the dog is giving up something real, not releasing a lure it was never allowed to have.
+The possession phase completes the predatory motor pattern sequence and makes the drop-it meaningful in flirt pole impulse control drills.
 Dogs who never win escalate frustration and fixation.
-The win is built into the protocol.
+The win is part of the protocol.

 Skipping the calm parts.
-The wait before release, the pause after the drop-it, the settle cue at the end of the session — this is where flirt pole impulse control drills actually build self-regulation, not during the chasing.
-If every rep goes immediately from still to full chase with no trained pause between, you’re practicing arousal escalation, not regulating it.
-The structure is in the stops, not the movement.
+The wait before release, the pause after the drop-it, the settle cue at the end.
+This is where flirt pole impulse control drills actually build self-regulation, not during the chasing.
+If every rep goes immediately from still to full chase with no trained pause, you are practicing arousal escalation, not regulating it.

 Drive on.
 Drive off.
 On command.

-The Whimsy Stick is built for the structured flirt pole impulse control drill work that produces that dog.
-Standard for dogs under 40 lbs.
-Rugged XL for larger breeds.
-Both ship free.
+The Whimsy Stick Rugged XL is built for the structured impulse control work that produces that dog.
+Designed by a professional trainer for the dogs that need it most.

 0